bwbohl/guidelines/_guidelines-v4/02-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 While a document with {% include link elem="music" %} as root element provides music notation markup without metadata, and could serve ebedding MEI within another kind of markup, e.g. TEI (see {% include link id ="tei" %}).

+The below example shows the basic structure of an MEI file with {% include link elem="music" %} as root element.
+Basically this already represents a valid MEI file, although without any contents:

+{% include mei example="shared/shared-sample0003.xml" valid="yes" %}
 {% include desc atts="att.meiVersion/meiversion" %}

 In all of the above cases the {% include link att="meiversion" %} attribute – although not required – is crucial for defining a stable referece to the MEI-version used in the enclosed encoding.